zana5555/Time/README.md

 # Time
-this repository includes classes and functions regarding to time
+this repository includes classes and functions regarding the time and time showing